Are You, Your Family and Business Prepared?

 Park City Emergency Management in conjunction with the Park City Chamber/Bureau offer a "Be Ready Business" program.
 This is a one or two day course that reviews 12 steps in preparing your business for an emergency, disaster or business interruption.
 Also called Continuity of Operations Planning (COOP), this training is offered community wide or can be arranged for just your business.
 Contact Park City's Emergency Program Manager for additional information and to set up a class.

-Park City, Summit County and the State of Utah plan a number of exercises through out the area that will often involved various parts of our community.
-There are also opportunities to volunteer to help during emergencies and disasters through the Red Cross, State of Utah, Park City Municipal, Summit County Community Emergency Response Teams (CERT), Emergency Medical Response Corp (EMRC) and Summit County Search and Rescue just to name a few.
+Park City, Summit County and the State of Utah plan a number of exercises throughout the area that will often involved various parts of our community.
+There are also opportunities to volunteer to help during emergencies and disasters through the Red Cross, State of Utah, Park City Municipal, Summit County Community Emergency Response Teams (CERT), Medical Reserve Corps (MRC) and Summit County Search and Rescue just to name a few.

 Where do you turn to get information during an emergency?

 Communications is a key component of the community's response to a disaster or large emergency, as well as, its recovery.
 The following are places to check for updated information: